IanGlass/async-named-pipe-ipc/README.md

 * edit [property] [index] [value] - writes value to the property of the student specified by index
 * exit - closes client process, server process continues in background.
 This means that the student data is persistent with the server process.
 The server will allow a new client connection when the old one is closed.

+The entry point for this application is Run IPC.sh

 Have Fun!